topazt22/portfolio-Topaz-Tahor/RoomEase/README.md

 # 🏠 RoomEase – Roommate Matching App

 ## 📌 Problem
-Finding reliable roommates is often stressful, inefficient, and lacks transparency.
+Finding a compatible roommate is often stressful, inefficient, and based on incomplete information.
-Current platforms mainly focus on listings, not on **compatibility** between people.
+Most existing platforms focus on apartment listings rather than **compatibility and lifestyle fit** between people.

 ## 🔄 Process
-- Defined the main pain point: lack of personalized roommate matching
+- Defined the key user pain: lack of personalized roommate matching
-- Designed two initial UI screens to represent the core idea
+- Designed two core UI screens to illustrate the product’s value proposition:
-- Built user flow around:
-  1. Viewing an individual roommate profile
-  2. Searching & matching with multiple candidates
+  1. **Roommate Profile View** – displaying personal traits, lifestyle, and compatibility score
+  2. **Match Finder View** – enabling users to filter preferences and discover top matches
+- Framed the concept around measurable KPIs: user retention, active daily users, successful matches

 ## 🎯 Result
-- Two prototype screens demonstrating the MVP concept
+- Two prototype screens showcasing the **minimum viable product (MVP)** concept
+- A clear product story that emphasizes **compatibility-first roommate search**
-- Showcased the potential of a platform that prioritizes compatibility and lifestyle fit
+- Demonstrated the potential to scale into a fully featured platform with enhanced filtering, chat, and verification

 ## 💡 Value
 This project highlights my ability to:
-- Identify a market gap and translate it into a product concept
+- Translate a real-life need into a **digital product concept**
-- Build a clear **MVP prototype** that demonstrates the app’s core value
+- Build and present an MVP prototype that demonstrates the **core value of the solution**
-- Focus on **user experience and KPIs** such as retention, active matches, and engagement
+- Focus on **user experience and product KPIs** to ensure measurable success

 ---